Toll Milling and Mineral Processing -

 Custom Milling Services and Toll Processing

-Toll processing allows you to get professional class results and optimal performance from your milled materials without adding the complication and high capital expanse of a purchased mill to your business.
-Use our services when you need them, saving you time, money, and resources.
-You can rely on our team and our equipment to provide the service you expect and deserve.
+Toll processing allows businesses to get professional class results and optimal performance from their materials to be processed without adding the complication and high capital expanse of a purchasing dedicated milling for their business.

-Contact African Pegmatite today to speak to a toll milling expert about your needs for your minerals and ore.
-We are located in South Africa and provide mining and milling services for industries across five continents, working closely with our valued clients for both short projects and ongoing services.
-Our advisers will be happy to offer assistance in determining what specifications are best for your applications and what machine and processing services are best for your specifications.
+African Pegmatite is located in South Africa and is proud and able to provide mining and milling services for industries across five continents, working closely with valued clients for both short projects and ongoing services.